-As a new year begins it always feels good to start fresh, whether it is through changes to lifestyle, wardrobe, home decor and even paint.
+As a new year begins it always feels good to start fresh with the hottest trends, whether it is through changes to lifestyle, wardrobe, home decor and even paint.
 Whether the paint colors in your home or business are starting to feel dated or just tired, a fresh coat of paint can breathe new life into any room.
 Trends change often and the “in color” of a few years ago may now make your home or office look outdated so painting it with a new trendy color for 2016 will make your home or business feel fresh and forward-thinking.
 Many of the colors that are on trend for 2016 are versions of classics – providing a timeless feel with a nod to the newness of the year.
 Below we discuss some of the most popular colors for 2016 that have been influenced by paint industry brands, interior decorators and even the fashion industry.
 Consider implementing any of these 2016 color trends into your home or business, either throughout or as accent or statement walls.

 - Various Shades of Gray